trebco/astro-collection-search/README.md

 index, and run the query.

 You can use our example components ([vanilla js][3], [preact][4]) as a starting point for integrating search into your site.
-Or just write script to call the `Search` function.
+Or just write code that calls the `Search` function.
 Remember that it runs client-side.

 ```ts